asterinas/jinzhao-disk/demos/encrypted-VM-image/guest-owner-scripts/README.md

 ### JinDisk Installation

-The second step is to install JinDisk kernel module and JinDisk setup tool on the Guest VM.
+The second step is to install JinDisk kernel module and JinDisk user-space CLI tool on the Guest VM.
 You can find build instructions in the [In-guest Installation Guide](./in-guest/README.md).

 You may have to reinstall the Linux kernel when installing JinDisk kernel module.
-Refer to its [README](../../kernel-module/c/README.md) for more details.
+Refer to its [README](../../../kernel-module/c/README.md) for more details.
+And you can also refer to the [README](../../../user-cli/README.md) for the installation of JinDisk user-space CLI.

 ### JinDisk Image preparation